lauesa/GalacticFoundations/README.md

 This game was developed primarily for use on Android, however a desktop version is available.

 ## Details
-This was term project for an undergraduate level Software Engineering course.
+This was a term project for an undergraduate level Software Engineering course.
 The gameplay concept for Galactic Foundations was designed by the team from scratch, prioritizing strategy and simplicity above other factors.